 The Cluster 3DMM2O is now on Twitter.
 Follow us to get all the latest information about the Cluster and get in contact!Follow us!

 Future 3D Additive Manufacturing - The 3DMM2O Conference on 3D Hybrid Organotypic Systems will take place online March 1-4, 2021.
-The revised program will be available soon.
-Registrations are open!Register here
+The revised program is now available.Register here

 |Advice about the Coronavirus|